Billy Knight: University of Pittsburgh

 A 6'6" guard/forward, he then attended the University of Pittsburgh (Pitt), where he starred, and along with Mickey Martin and Kirk Bruce, Knight led the Panthers to the East Regional Finals in the 1974 NCAA Men's Division I Basketball Tournament, where they lost to eventual NCAA Champion North Carolina State, in a matchup between Knight and NCSU's David Thompson.
 The game was played in Raleigh, North Carolina.
 NCSU went on to defeat UCLA & Marquette for the National title in Greensboro, North Carolina.

-Knight's performance during the 1973–1974 season, in which Pitt went 25-4 and won a school record, 22 games in a row, earned him 2nd team All-American team status.
+Knight's performance during the 1973–1974 season, in which Pitt went 25–4 and won a school record, 22 games in a row, earned him 2nd team All-American team status.
 He is considered one of Pitt's best players ever and was voted to Pitt's all-time starting five.

 Knight had his number 34 jersey retired by the University of Pittsburgh on February 20, 1989.

 Professional career

-Knight spent 11 seasons, from 1974–85, in the ABA and NBA as a member of the Indiana Pacers, Buffalo Braves, Boston Celtics, Kansas City Kings, and San Antonio Spurs.
+Knight spent 11 seasons, from 1974 to 1985, in the ABA and NBA as a member of the Indiana Pacers, Buffalo Braves, Boston Celtics, Kansas City Kings, and San Antonio Spurs.
 He scored 13,901 points in his ABA/NBA career and appeared in two All-Star games as well as one ABA all-star game.

-Indiana Pacers (1975-77, first stint)
+Indiana Pacers (1975–77, first stint)

 Knight's best years were with the Indiana Pacers, after being selected by both the Pacers and the LA Lakers in the player draft.
 Knight was voted 1st team ABA All-Star for the 1975–1976 season, his second year in the league after averaging 28.1 ppg.
 This was the last year of the ABA before the Indiana Pacers merged into the NBA.
 The following year Knight maintained All-Star status, this time in the NBA after averaging 26.6 ppg — second best in the league that season.